nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-update_solicitation.md

 1. Select a **type**, then select **add new**.
 2. Select a **category** to change the solicitation preference. `TMC` refers to telemarketing.
 3. Choose a **stop date**.
 (Optionally, choose a **resume date**.
 If left blank, the subscriber is added to the list indefinitely.)
 4. If desired, leave a remark in the text field (100 characters).
 Select **submit**.
 The request is processed in real-time with the circulation system.
-The subscriber's solicitation preference is removed, but a record remains in the **account update** grid.
+The subscriber's solicitation preference is removed, but a record remains in the **account update** grid as an audit trail.

 ### Change a solicitation preference